-When storing water, you need to take into account (3) principle things: Amount, Container, and Location.
+When storing water, you need to consider three principal things: Amount, Container, and Location.

 They recommend more if you’re in a hot climate or have medical complications or are pregnant.